maliput/maliput_documentation/docs/developer_guidelines.rst

   that branch will be the latest development state.
 It is not safe.
   Downstream projects are encouraged to avoid using it unless there is a business need to do so.
-* Each project will create branches with the following pattern:
+* Each repository will create branches with the following pattern:
   ``release/major.minor.x``, e.g. ``release/1.2.x``.
 Patch releases (``x``)
   will be appended as new commits into that branch.
+Note that each repository must contain only one package.

 Releases
 ========